You made it through the interview! But, before you end your day, follow these three valuable steps to leave a lasting impression.

 - Ask for feedback.

 If you were not the chosen candidate, that is OK.
 Look at your experience as a practice round, and take the opportunity to ask the employer for feedback on your interview.
 You may find that not all employers will provide you with this specific information or that the response you receive is vague.
 However, if you do receive feedback, this information could be very valuable in increasing your chances of successfully passing your next interview.
+Rather than asking, “why didn’t I get the job?”, which could make an interviewer feel uncomfortable, instead ask, “do you have any feedback that could help me improve my candidacy if another position were to open?”
+Asking for feedback that focuses on getting information that will help you be a better candidate in your next interview will help you continue to have a positive relationship with the interviewer.

 - Send a thank you letter.